okayzed/shed/README.md

 # shed.ot

-shed is a self-hosted shared editor + code runner
+shed is a self-hosted shared editor + code runner with the ability to watch replays of a session.

 ## Demo